awslabs/stable-diffusion-aws-extension/docs/en/user-guide/CloudAssetsManage.md

 2. Click **Click to Upload a File**, in the local file browser that pops up, confirm to select all the images required for one model fine-tuning.
 3. Enter file name in **Dataset Name**, enter file description in **Dataset Description**, click **Create Dataset**.
-4. The meessage **Complete Dataset XXXX creation** will be displayed once process completes.
+4. The message **Complete Dataset XXXX creation** will be displayed on the right side once the process completes.

-### Explore Dataset
+## Explore Dataset
-Once the dataset upload is completed, this feature module allows users to quickly explore and obtain the corresponding S3 address for the dataset.
-Users can copy this S3 path and paste it into the appropriate location where image collections need to be uploaded.
+After the dataset has been successfully uploaded, this feature module allows users to quickly obtain the corresponding cloud-based address of the dataset.
+Users can copy this address and paste it into the location where the collection of images needs to be uploaded.

-1. Navigate to **Amazon SageMaker** tab，**AWS Dataset Management** - **Browse** session.
-2. Refresh the drop down list of **Dataset From Cloud**, and select target dataset name.
+1. Navigate to **Amazon SageMaker**，**AWS Dataset Management** session，**Browse** tab, refresh the list **Dataset From Cloud** and select desired dataset.
-3. Field **dataset s3 location** will display corresponding S3 address, user can copy as need.
+2. Field **dataset s3 location** will display the corresponding S3 path on the cloud.
+User can copy to use as need.